cardano-foundation/docs-cardano-org/getting-started/stake-pool-operators/index.rst

 About stake pools, operators, and owners
 ========================================

 A `stake pool <https://docs.cardano.org/en/latest/explore-cardano/what-is-a-stakepool.html>`_ is a reliable server node that holds and maintains the combined stake of various stakeholders in a single entity.
-Stake pools use the Cardano node to validate how the pool interacts with the network and are responsible for transaction processing and `block production <https://docs.cardano.org/en/latest/explore-cardano/how-are-new-blocks-produced.html>`_.
+Stake pools use the Cardano node to validate how the pool interacts with the network and are responsible for transaction processing and block production.

 Successfully operating a stake pool includes the roles of a stake pool operator and one or more stake pool owner(s).
 It is important to note that there is a conceptual difference between these two roles: